 ERS President and CEO Laura Lamb gives an update on the We Can Do Better effort, two years after it was launched.

-Since June of 2020, ERS team members and the board of directors have had difficult discussions about the pain racism and racial bias inflicts on people who are economically under-represented in American society and within the organization.
+Since June of 2020, ERS team members and the board of directors have had difficult discussions about the pain racism, and racial bias inflict on people who are economically under-represented in American society and within the organization.

 The good part